apollographql/rover/docs/source/configuring.md

 ## Increasing request timeouts

-By default, Rover times out requests to the Apollo Studio API and your graph endpoints after 30 seconds.
+By default, Rover times out requests to the GraphOS Studio API and your graph endpoints after 30 seconds.
 If you're executing a command that might take longer than 30 seconds to process, you can increase this timeout with the `--client-timeout` option:

 ```sh
 rover subgraph check my-graph --validation-period 1m --client-timeout=60